Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications

-The maximum informations of the considered designs are shown in Figure \ref{fig:MaximumInformationBothXi}.
-Figure \ref{MeanInformationBothXi} and Figure \ref{fig:MaximumInformationBothXi} have in common that if $t_{\xi}(I_1)$ comes closer to $t_{\xi}(\ionemin)$, the mean and maximum information for the second stage become large and tend to infinity.
+The maximum informations of the considered designs are shown in Figure~\ref{fig:MaximumInformationBothXi}.
+Figure~\ref{MeanInformationBothXi} and Figure~\ref{fig:MaximumInformationBothXi} have in common that if $t_{\xi}(I_1)$ comes closer to $t_{\xi}(\ionemin)$, the mean and maximum information for the second stage become large and tend to infinity.
 This is because the minimum information $t_{\xi}(\itwomin)$ tends to infinity when $t_{\xi}(I_1)$ comes closer to the critical value $t_{\xi}(\ionemin)$ as described in the previous subsections.
-As it can be seen from Figure \ref{fig:BF03} for $\xi=2$, the maximum information has a linear increasing part between $0.4498$ and $0.5474$ (adaptive designs) or between $0.4511$ and $0.5474$ (non-adaptive design).
-This is because, for $\xi=2$ for all $t_{\xi}(I_1)\leq 0.5474$, the border $\zf$ is the same: It holds $\zf=1-\Phi^{-1}(1-\ac)= 1.0364$ (i.e. the demand $p_1\leq\ac$ is stricter than having a numeric relevant estimation).
+As can be seen from Figure~\ref{fig:MaximumInformationBothXi} (right) for $\xi=2$, the maximum information of all designs has a linear increasing part between $0.45$ and $0.55$.
+This is because, for $\xi=2$ for all $t_{\xi}(I_1)\leq 0.55$, the border $\zf$ is the same: It holds $\zf=1-\Phi^{-1}(1-\ac)= 1.04$ (i.e. the demand $p_1\leq\ac$ is stricter than having a numeric relevant estimation).
 This implies that the maximum information is a locally linear function of $t_{\xi}(I_1)$.
 For $\xi=1.75$, there is no such interval on which $\zf$ is constant.
-Thus, there is no increasing part in the maximum information in Figure \ref{BFS03}.
-For both adaptive designs for $\xi=1.75$ and $\xi=2$ the relative maximum information remain constant for $t_{\xi}(I_1)>1.06$ and $t_{\xi}(I_1)>1.38$, respectively, because the conditional error functions are then constantly equal to $0.5$.
-Figure \ref{fig:MaximumInformationBothXi} shows that the adaptive designs are also convincing with regard to the maximum information when compared with the non-adaptive design.
-We analyse this result.
+Thus, there is no increasing part in the maximum information in Figure~\ref{fig:MaximumInformationBothXi} (left).
+For both adaptive designs for $\xi=1.75$ and $\xi=2$, the relative maximum information remains constant for $t_{\xi}(I_1)>1.06$ and $t_{\xi}(I_1)>1.38$, respectively, because the conditional error functions are then constantly equal to $0.5$.
+Figure~\ref{fig:MaximumInformationBothXi} shows that the adaptive designs are also convincing with regard to the maximum information when compared with the non-adaptive design.
+We analyze this result.